The Fund for Irish Studies lecture series offers a variety of events for 2019-20. Details on the current series of events below:

 Lecture by Domhnaill Hernon, December 6

-- The 2020 Robert Fagles Memorial Lecture (speaker TBD), POSTPONED
+- The 2020 Robert Fagles Memorial Lecture (speaker TBD), CANCELED

-- A reading by Hannah Sullivan, March 6
+- A reading by Hannah Sullivan, March 6, CANCELED*

-- A reading by award-winning fiction writer Kevin Barry on April 2
+- A reading by award-winning fiction writer Kevin Barry on April 2, CANCELED*

 Cosponsored with Special Collections at Princeton University Library

-- A lecture by Laurence Cox on “Irish Hobo, Buddhist Monk, Anti-colonial Celebrity: The Strange Story of U Dhammaloka/Laurence Carroll,” April 17
+- A lecture by Laurence Cox on “Irish Hobo, Buddhist Monk, Anti-colonial Celebrity: The Strange Story of U Dhammaloka/Laurence Carroll,” April 17, CANCELED*

 Learn more about past events in the Fund for Irish Studies series here.